Need Assistance? 01384 442752 (UK)

 • Customer service – this is an important part of a catering role.
 You will need to be able to give great customer service to your client in the preparation of the event, and excellent customer service to their guests during the event.
 Having good interpersonal skills will also help you to network and gain new clients.

 • Business skills – you will need to have good business skills to effectively manage your business.
-These skills range form administrative tasks to marketing skills, to financial management skills.
+These skills range from administrative tasks to marketing skills, to financial management skills.

 Courses can be started anytime from anywhere in the world!